cgthigpen/parking-estimation/README.md

-# parking-estimation
+# Parking Estimation
-Estimating total parking supply and demand using field observations and Census data.
+This small repository contains a R script for estimating total residential car parking supply and demand that uses field observations and Census data.